Trapping mechanisms for carbon geosequestration: Dissolution trapping

 Carbon dioxide dissolves into any water already present in the storage formation.
 As dissolution proceeds, the water phase density will increase, resulting in downward convective flow of the carbon dioxide saturated water.

 Mineral trapping

 Chemical reactions between carbon dioxide, water, ions dissolved in the water, and formation minerals can result in carbon dioxide being permanently stored as a solid mineral phase.
-Examples of rock where this can take place are mafic or ultramafic lithologies.
+Examples of rocks where this can take place are mafic or ultramafic lithologies.